atticus-lv/BlenderAvaloniaBridge/docs/en/integration/blender.md

 The default `render_scaling` is `1.25`.

-## The usual integration points
+## Integration points

 - Lifecycle: call `start()`, `stop()`, and `tick_once()` from your own operators or runtime adapter
-- Input forwarding: call `handle_event(context, event)` from your event pipeline
+- Input forwarding: call `handle_event(context, event)` from your event pipeline when remote input is enabled
 - State sync: use `state_callback`, `state_snapshot()`, or `diagnostics_snapshot()` to feed your own UI
-- User-facing controls: expose `width`, `height`, and `render_scaling` together so users can tune layout size and sharpness independently
+- User-facing controls: expose `width`, `height`, and `render_scaling` together so users can tune layout size and sharpness independently in headless mode

-## Recommended split

-Keep your addon in two layers:

-- your addon shell for panels, operators, preferences, and property groups
-- the copied `core/` package for process management, transport, frame flow, overlay, and business bridging

-That keeps the reusable bridge internals independent from your addon-specific UI code.
+- Capability-aware UX: reflect whether the current session has business only, frame streaming, or input enabled

+See [Architecture](../advanced/architecture.md) for the shared session model and capability negotiation flow.